cagandhi/Library-Management-System-Rails/README.md

 # Library-Management-System-Rails

 A web application for managing the library and its operations.
-This was my project in the "Object Oriented Design and Development" course.
+This was my project in the "CSC 517: Object Oriented Design and Development" course at NC State University.

 Deployed a web application using Ruby on Rails and Heroku that allows students to checkout & return books, librarians to view overdue fines and admin to CRUD libraries, books, users and view borrowing history & fines.
 Integrated 3rd-party ruby gems like Devise and Pundit to make the app more functional.